wp-plugins/resume-submissions-job-postings/readme.txt

 4. The Input Fields page where you can set which fields are display and/or required.

 == Changelog ==
+= 2.1.8 =
+* Added a Dashboard widget that displays the last 5 resume submissions
+* Reversed the TinyMCE wpautop to false, which now shows the p tags and breaks
+* Updated the menu links
+* Validated the html going through the inputs by the admin as well as the user

 = 2.1.7 =
 * Added the ability to search within job postings
 * Added the stripslashes_deep() to the backend textareas